 For instance, they have pointed out to me very remarkably that certain decisions would lead to certain endings and certain things were just not going to work out so I could learn to do better next time.

 Over time the increasing self-awareness enables me to make better choices and be truly confident.
 I don’t bullshit myself and other people simply because I don’t have to anymore.
 I actually know what’s going on with me and once I go for something, I’m sure about it and I give it my all.

 It’s a blessing in disguise that heartbreak doesn’t just hurt once but it stings over a prolonged period of time.
 Because the more it affects me, the more I remember it, the less likely I’m now to be swayed by other people or lapse into my wonky old self when a new situation comes up and a decision is due.

-With practice, I’ve changed from being confused and indecisive to being sure and in control.
+With practice, I’ve changed from being confused and indecisive to be sure and in control.
 It’s true that people respect you more when you stand up for yourself and stick to your decisions.
-It’s also damn attractive in my opinions.
+It’s also attractive in my opinion.

 I prioritize my needs.